sourcefrog/cargo-mutants/README.md

 ## Goals

-* Draw attention to code that is not tested or only "pseudo-tested": reached by tests but the tests don't actually depend on the behavior of the function.

-* Be fast enough to plausibly run on thousand-file trees, although not necessarily instant.
-It's OK if it takes some minutes to run.
+**The overall goal for cargo-mutants is: when run on an arbitrary Rust source tree where `cargo test` passes, it will tell you something *interesting* about areas where bugs might be lurking or the tests might be insufficient.**

+Being *easy* to use means:

-* Easy start: no annotations need to be added to the source tree to use cargo-mutants, you just run it and it should say something useful about any Rust tree.
+* It requires no changes to the source tree or other setup: just install and run.
-  I'd like it to be useful on a tree you haven't seen before, where you're not sure of the quality of the tests.

-* Understandable output.
+* There's no effect on the operation of the program other than when run under `cargo mutants`.

+* It is reasonably fast even on large Rust trees.
+The overall run time is, roughly, the product of the number of viable mutations multiplied by the time to run the test suite for each mutation.
+Typically, one `cargo mutants` run will give you all the information it can find about missing test coverage in the tree, and you don't need to run it again as you iterate on tests, so it's relatively OK if it takes a while.

+* cargo-mutants should avoid generating "unviable" mutants that "obviously" won't compile, because that wastes time.
+However, when it's uncertain whether the mutant will build, it's worth trying things that *might* find interesting results even if they might fail to build.
+Over time, we expect to make it smarter about avoiding useless mutations and generating more interesting mutations.

+* It runs correctly on any Rust source trees that are built and tested by Cargo, that will build and run their tests in a copy of the tree, and that have hermetic tests.

+* cargo-mutants doesn't crash or hang, even if it generates mutants that cause the software under test to crash or hang.

-* Reproducible results, at least assuming the test suite is deterministic and generates reproducible failures.
+* The results are reproducible, assuming the test suite is deterministic.

-* Signal to noise: most warnings should indicate something that really should be tested more; false positives should be easy to durably dismiss.
-It ought to be feasible to run it from CI to produce a reliable warning that inadequately-tested code is being added, without being too annoying.

-* Opt-in annotations to disable mutation of some methods or to explain how to mutate them usefully.

-* Cause no changes to the release build.
-(Concretely, cargo-mutants doesn't change the original source tree, and doesn't require that the user make any changes, so the chance of it causing any breakage should be low.)

-* Rust only, Cargo only.
+*Interesting results* mean:

+* It tells you about places where the code could be wrong (or might already be wrong) and the test suite wouldn't catch it.

+* *Most*, ideally all, findings should indicate something that really should be tested more, or that may already be buggy.

+* It complements coverage tools by finding code that might be executed by a test (and show up as covered) but where the test result does not actually *depend on* the behavior of the code.

+* It complements fuzzing or property testing by covering code that might be hard to hook up to a fuzzer interface, or where that work just has not been done yet.

+* It's easy to understand what the output is telling you.
+It may take some thought about how to effectively test the under-tested code, but at least it's easy to see the potential bug that wouldn't be caught.

+* Although run time matters, it's worth spending more time to generate more mutants that might find interesting results, even if some of them might not compile.

+* Realistically, cargo-mutants may find some mutants that aren't caught by tests but also aren't interesting, or aren't feasible to test.
+In those cases it should be easy to permanently dismiss them (e.g. by adding a `#[mutants::skip]` attribute or a config file.)

+* As much as possible it should avoid generating trivial mutants, where the mutated code is equivalent to the original code, and so it's not interesting that the test suite doesn't catch the change.

+* On trees that are already very well-tested, cargo-mutants may find nothing interesting, and then it should just say so.

+* And for trees that are thoroughly tested, you can use `cargo mutants` in CI to check that they remain so.

 ## Limitations, caveats, known bugs, and future enhancements

 * In this version, the _only_ mutation it applies is to return `Default::default()`.
 For many functions, and in particular for the common case of returning a `Result`, this will fail to build, which is not an interesting result.

   cargo-mutants can see the return type in the tree, so it's possible to do much better by returning `Ok(Default::default())` and so on for other return types.
 I expect to fix this soon.

   cargo-mutants sees the AST of the tree but doesn't fully "understand" the types, so it may always have some limitations in generating good mutants.

 * It might be helpful to distinguish whether the build failed, or the mutation was caught by tests.
 Ideally, cargo-mutants would never generate code that just won't build, firstly because it's a waste of time, and secondly because it may indicate a missed opportunity to generate more interesting mutants that would build.

 * Some mutations will cause the program to hang or spin, for example if the mutation causes the condition of a `while` loop to always be true.
   For now, you'll need to notice and interrupt `cargo mutants` yourself, but I plan to add a timeout.
 (On
   Unix we need to run the build in a process group so that the actual test process is terminated.)

 * Copying the tree to build it doesn't work well if the `Cargo.toml` points to dependencies by a relative `path` (other than in subdirectories).
 This could be handled by an option to mutate in-place (maybe into a copy made by the user) or possibly an option to copy a larger containing directory.
 You can work around this by editing `Cargo.toml` to make the paths absolute, before running `cargo mutants`.

 * Copying a Rust tree and its `target/` directory seems to cause a full build the first time `cargo test` runs there, even if mtimes are preserved.
 (Perhaps the path is part of the calculation whether files need to be rebuilt?)
 Later